hantsy/spring-reactive-sample/docs/web/web-filter.md

 }
 ```

-> NOTE: In a Spring application, I would like use Spring Security to handle security considerations.
-Here I just use this as an example of `WebFilter`.
+> NOTE: In production applications prefer Spring Security for authentication and authorization.
+This example demonstrates how a simple WebFilter can be used for small checks or prototyping.
 >